- Calendar & Activities

 Note: if there in an error that prohibits production, you’ll receive a warning.
 This might be because there is insufficient underlying stock of raw materials, or maybe that you haven’t specified a batch number for the output product.

 If all the set-up is correct you should now see that the Work Order is in progress.
+You will also see that the system has automatically populated the Start Date and End Date fields.

 This will transform the underlying stock levels of your input and output products.
 The raw materials stock will reduce while the output product stock will increase.